Majority of Spain’s World Cup winners reach agreement to end boycott – CSD boss

 But 21 of the 23-player contingent had already stated they would not play for their country again until major changes had occurred within the RFEF, in the wake of former president Luis Rubiales kissing Spain forward Jenni Hermoso on the lips during the medal ceremony in Australia.

+“We have accelerated the changes planned by the Federation and we have communicated this decision to both the CSD and the international players.

+“Spanish football deserves absolute recognition, and all of us who are part of it must unite to achieve it.”

-The threat of sanctions to the squad for potentially refusing to play for their country had been raised, but an agreement was finally reached with Francos confirming the news after the meeting.
+The statement comes following the possible threat of sanctions to the squad for refusing to play for their country.

-“We’ve had several meetings that were conducted in an extremely cordial atmosphere in which people were able to speak freely,” Francos said, according to Spanish sports newspaper AS.
+“We’ve had several meetings that were conducted in an extremely cordial atmosphere in which people were able to speak freely,” Francos said, according to Spanish sports newspaper AS, earlier on Wednesday.

 “We covered all issues.
 In terms of conclusions: firstly, we’ve reached a series of agreements that will be signed tomorrow by the RFEF and the CSD.